golioth/docs/docs/reference/4-command-line-tools/1-goliothctl/goliothctl_lightdb_set.md

 ### SEE ALSO

-* [goliothctl lightdb](/reference/command-line-tools/goliothctl/goliothctl_lightdb/)	 - Access data on Light DB
+* [goliothctl lightdb](/reference/command-line-tools/goliothctl/goliothctl_lightdb/)	 - Access data on LightDB